Ningyang Yangtze River Bridge

-The Ningyang Yangtze River Bridge (宁扬长江大桥), previously named the Longtan Yangtze River Bridge is a suspension bridge over the Yangtze River in Nanjing, China.
+The Ningyang Yangtze River Bridge (宁扬长江大桥), previously named the Longtan Yangtze River Bridge (龙潭长江大桥) is a suspension bridge over the Yangtze River in Nanjing, China.

 Description

 The Bridge is a two-way, six-lane steel box girder suspension bridge in Jiangsu Province, China, that opened to traffic on January 1, 2025.
 With a main span of 1,560 meters and a designed speed of 100 km/h, it connects the Longtan Port area to the Nanjing metropolitan area's expressway network, significantly improving the region's road infrastructure and travel time between Longtan and Yizheng.